 Since 2012, this park has grown gradually as council bought neighbouring properties to expand it.
 With my support, council recently acquired the properties at 32 and 34 Tottenham St. I’ve asked the Lord Mayor to demolish or relocate these buildings to create more green space (we investigated turning one of these houses into a community facility or shelter, but council officers decided the high cost of renovating the old building wasn’t worth it).
 As part of this expansion, I’ve also asked the Lord Mayor to allocate an additional $800 000 towards upgrading this park (for a total budget of $1,100 000).

 The park is adjacent to the former Ipswich Road Tram Depot.

 Tram turning from Ipswich Road into O'Keefe Street with Princess Alexandra Hospital in the background (03/10/65) (http://www.brisbanetramwaymuseum.org/photoalbum.php)

 I think it’s important that local residents get a meaningful say in how their parks and public spaces are designed and used.
 I don’t just want residents to tell me what you want.
 I want to encourage you to talk to one another, share ideas, and collaborate on solutions.

 Our community design process will revolve around face-to-face workshops, with extra opportunities for people to contribute online or by contacting my office if they can’t make it to the meetings.

-After the workshops, I will ask council officers to provide detailed costings for the various features that residents have suggested.
+After the Festival, I will ask council officers to provide detailed costings for the various features that residents have suggested.
 We will then organise further meetings and online discussions to work through options and gradually agree on a final design for the council to implement.

 If you'd like to volunteer to help organise, promote or facilitate the workshops, please get in touch via firstname.lastname@example.org.